 Interesting facts about me: I used to coach track & field athletics at a pretty high standard.
 I found out fairly young that I was a much better coach than athlete and did that for about 20 years.
 I got into athletics and into music because I was severely asthmatic as a child.
 My doctor recommended running to strengthen my lungs, and playing a woodwind instrument to learn breath control – so I have a Grade 4 in flute and coached about a dozen athletes to international honours or national championship finals or medals.

-Chris started playing music in Holymead Primary School.
-His school had a very well regarded choir, together with an ambitious recorder group which he remembers playing 4-part arrangements of Handel’s Firework Music and Water Music suites.
-He performed with the school at Bristol Cathedral and The Colston Hall, and while at that school he started learning guitar on a B&M Admira classical instrument.
-He still has a B&M Admira, but sadly not the original bought by his parents.
+I started playing music and singing in the choir of Holymead Primary School.
+I performed with the school at Bristol Cathedral and The Colston Hall.
+While at that school I started learning guitar on a B&M Admira classical instrument.
+I still have a B&M Admira, but sadly not the original bought by my parents.

-When he moved to Secondary school he met teachers Will Glasby (bass player with folk/rock group Corkscrew) and Digby Dent (very well known on the folk circuit, with cameo parts on TV).
-They taught him a number of simplified songs and introduced him to bass guitar and that was it!
-Chris also studied O-Level Music and took Associated Board grades 3 & 4 exams in flute.
+When I moved to Secondary school I met teachers Will Glasby (bass player with folk/rock group Corkscrew) and Digby Dent (very well known on the folk circuit, with cameo parts on TV).
+They taught me a number of simplified songs and introduced me to bass guitar and that was it!